Ishan-LFC/GUI_Registration_List/README.md

-# Intergrove project
+# Data for conference registration project
 Registration_List
-Intergrove project

 There are three types of registration allowed for the conference: standard registration, student registration and invited guests registration.
 The standard registration fee is the standard fee (stored in STANDARD_FEE).
 For those registered as students, the conference fee is half the price of the standard registration fee.
 For those registered as